Introduction to PostgreSQL drop foreign key

 Explanation:

-- Drop table statement deletes the whole table from the database, which means it directly deletes the table.
+- Drop table statement deletes the whole table from the database and directly deletes the table.

 - Illustrate the end result of the above declaration by using the following snapshot.